-Risks of the operation include bleeding, leaking or stricture formation at the staple lines, as well as intestinal obstruction.
-Dumping syndrome is unique to the gastric bypass, involving nausea, diarrhea, and a weak, uncomfortable feeling.
-A 2-3 day hospital stay is common after the procedure.
+Unusual risks of the operation include bleeding, leaking or stricture formation at the staple lines, and intestinal obstruction.
+Dumping syndrome is unique to the gastric bypass, involving nausea, diarrhea, and a weak, uncomfortable feeling when eating certain sweet foods.
+A 1-2 night hospital stay is common after the procedure.
+The gastric bypass may be more effective in resolving diabetes than other procedures.